 We use quantum mechanics, molecular transport and scattering theory to analyse electron, phonon and spin transport through molecules and low-dimensional materials.
-Our concepts and predictions are used to design new functional materials, by first understanding how electricity and heat flow through single molecules, then designing molecules, which exploit quantum mechanics to achieve desirable function and finally upscaling to massively parallel arrays of molecules to create new materials.
+Our concepts and predictions are used to design new functional materials.
+By first understanding how electricity and heat flow through single molecules, then designing molecules, which exploit quantum mechanics to achieve desirable function.
+We can finally upscale to massively parallel arrays of molecules to create new materials.
 Target functionalities include high-performance thermoelectric materials, molecular-scale devices for DNA sequencing, molecular-scale transistors and single-molecule sensors.

 (left) Anatomy of a molecule. (right) A porphyrin-based molecule attached to gold electrodes.